EDCI 600: Classroom Management and Instructional Methodology

 EDCI 699: Internship in Education

-Prerequisites: Passing scores on Praxis I, Praxis II, and VCLA.
-The Reading for Virginia Educators (formerly VRA) is required for elementary and middle school licensure.
-In addition to completion of professional studies/licensure requirements, all content requirements for a student's particular endorsement must be completed prior to taking the class.
+Prerequisites: Prerequisites: Passing scores on Praxis Core, Praxis II, and VCLA as well as a GPA of 2.75 in the teaching (content) are required.
+Reading for Virginia Educators (RVE) is required for elementary and middle school licensure.
+Reading for Virginia Educators (RVE) is required for elementary and middle school licensure.
+In addition to completion of professional studies/licensure requirements, all content requirements for a student’s particular endorsement must be completed prior to taking the class.
 Supervised field experience in a classroom setting and seminar sessions are required.
 Placement is arranged at the elementary, middle, or secondary level based on the teaching endorsement sought.
 All licensure coursework must be completed prior to or concurrently with the teaching internship.

 SPED 600: Survey of Special Education